Baz125/movie-app/README.md

 # movie-app

-This repe contains the server-side of the movie-app project.
+This repo contains the server-side of the movie-app project.

 It contains a working API but no UI, all functionality mentioned below is avilable and working via API request only.